Risk management newsletter: Receive timely and relevant resources

 5. Operational risk

-From technology to employees, operational risks involve anything that could impact internal, day-to-day activity.
-Some threats to operations include technical failures, such as a server outage; process failures, such as lack of cash control among employees; and human error, such as incorrect data entry that leads to a product shortage.
+From technology to employees, operational risks involve anything that could impact internal, everyday activities.
+Some threats to operations include a server outage, incorrect data entry or lack of cash control among employees;3 and human error, such as incorrect data entry that leads to a product shortage.

 1. Identify the risk

-Gather your team and brainstorm any potential risk, from customers to equipment.
+Gather your team and brainstorm any potential risks, from customers to equipment.
 The SBA also recommends investing in a business plan to help you “look at anything that could halt, slow, or affect the profit of your business.”
-Once you have identified risks, categorize them as to what may present the most threatening growth obstacles to your business.
+Once you have identified risks, categorize them by what may present the most threatening growth obstacles to your business.

 2. Analyze the risk

 Now consider the impact each risk has on business operations, continuity and future growth.
-You could conduct a strengths, weaknesses, opportunities and threats (SWOT) analysis with your team to uncover internal strengths and weaknesses as well as external opportunities and threats.
-Now, evaluate the probability and potential consequences of each risk on your list, and rank them as low, moderate or high so you can prioritize which risks to respond to first.
+Consider creating a strengths, weaknesses, opportunities and threats (SWOT) analysis with your team to uncover internal strengths and weaknesses as well as external opportunities and threats.
+Then, evaluate the probability and potential consequences of each risk on your list, and rank them as low, moderate or high so you can prioritize which risks to respond to first.

 3. Evaluate risk management options

 Start with your highest-ranked risks, and choose whether you will respond by avoiding, mitigating or transferring them.
 For example, as a customer-facing business, you couldn’t altogether avoid the risk of customers coming into your store.
-But you could mitigate the risk by controlling for the type of flooring you have to prevent a slip and fall incident.
-As a restaurant making deliveries, you could transfer your driving exposure to a food delivery service.
+But you could mitigate the risk by controlling for the type of flooring you have to prevent a slip-and-fall incident.
+As a restaurant making deliveries, you could limit your driving risk by using a food delivery service.
 For some risks, you could transfer liability to an insurance company.

 4. Select how to manage risk

 Now it’s time to put your plan into action.
-In the above example about preventing customer slip and falls, your implementation plan could be to call a flooring contractor at 9 a.m. on Thursday to choose your flooring and then schedule the install date.
+In the above example about preventing customer slips and falls, your implementation plan could be to call a flooring contractor at 9 a.m. on Thursday to choose your flooring and then schedule the install date.
+Then, post clear signage to make sure customers do not go near the install location so everyone remains safe.

 5. Monitor and review the risk

-Set one or several check-in dates to assess how your plan is working and to make adjustments.
-For example, if you chose to remove your driving exposure, is the food delivery service you chose successful, or do you need to try a different service?
-Remember, don’t stop at identify.
+Set one or several check-in dates to assess how your plan is working and make adjustments.
+For example, is the food delivery service you chose successful, or do you need to try another service to help limit your road risk?
+Remember, don’t stop at the identifying stage.
 It’s important to lay out your next steps with accountability to ensure your business responds to each threat, and then continue to monitor and review the risk.

 Insure against risks